 - Fitting: The veneers are attached to the teeth after your dentist has checked if the veneers affect your bite or cause other alignment issues.

-Call us at Briarwood Family Dentistry or schedule an online appointment to know more about Veneers.
+Call Dentist Aurora CO at Briarwood Family Dentistry or schedule an online appointment to know more about Veneers.